Our Coventry Hypnotist and Acupuncturist

-Everything you need to know about our Coventry hypnotist and acupuncturist
+Everything you need to know about our Coventry hypnotherapy and acupuncture services

 Click this button to enquire about our Coventry hypnosis or acupuncture branch.

 OR CALL OUR NATIONAL HELPLINE ON 01200 40 50 22

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
 Our Coventry hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.

 We find most patients stop quite easily with three treatments.
 Our fee covers the complete course.

 Not sure you’re ready to stop smoking?
 Or not sure you can?
 But you’re here because you worry about it, so do consider this easy way to take control of smoking – without having to stop.
 Nearest DSS Centre: Birmingham; opening Feb 2019, booking opens 15th Dec 2018.

 SOME NOTES ABOUT OUR COVENTRY HYPNOTIST